mrismanaziz/Reforestation/README.md

-## My new thesaurus is terrible.
-In fact, it's so bad, I'd say it's terrible.
+## When is a door not a door?
+When it's ajar.